What a gift! Spring looks to be here early. Do these now and enjoy your beautiful landscape.

 Check out our February Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
 The only difference is the amount of water they need depending on temperatures and wind!

-Prune your woody ornamental shrubs, perennials, fruit trees, tropical outdoor shrubs, dormant trees.
+Prune your woody ornamental shrubs, perennials, fruit trees, tropical outdoor shrubs, and dormant trees.
 No fertilizing yet.
-DO NOT prune early blooming shrubs like hawthorns, azaleas, mountain laurels, and Carolina jessamine.
+DO NOT prune early blooming shrubs like Hawthorns, Azaleas, Mountain Laurels, and Carolina Jessamine.
 Prune these AFTER the bloom.
-Clean up around plants in flower beds, pull weeds and throw out debris that may have unwanted overwintering insects.
+Clean up around plants in flower beds, pull weeds, and throw out debris that may contain unwanted insects.

 We like Citrus Tone by Espoma.
 Citrus trees and fruit trees will produce more fruit if planted in the ground.

 Use Nature’s Blend on your lawn to help control the dreaded Take All Root Rot.

 Use Bonide Weed & Crabgrass Control or Bonide Complete to prevent weed seeds from sprouting.

 Check out our February Garden Guide for more tips!